lets-getitnow/ai_go_explain/1_collect_positions/README.md

 - `pooled_rconv14.out__zero_global.npy` (6603 × 4608)
 - Corresponding metadata and index files

 The extraction script now supports `--variants-root` to automatically process all subdirectories as separate datasets, with each output file tagged with the variant name.

+---

+## 🎯 Next Steps

+After collecting positions using any of the three approaches above:

+1. **For Selfplay/Human Games**: → Go to `2_pick_layer/` to choose which network layer to analyze
+2. **For Contextual Channels**: → Use `3_extract_activations/extract_pooled_activations.py` with `--variants-root` to process all variants

+## 📚 Related Documentation

+- `CONTEXTUAL_CHANNELS_PROGRESS.md` - Detailed progress on contextual channels analysis
+- `FINAL_SUMMARY.md` - Summary of findings and conclusions
+- `human_games_docs/` - Complete human games pipeline documentation